khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ## Formatting help content

-If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a Help link.
-However, you can use a Help link to provide supplemental information.
-Help links open up their page in a new tab.
+If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a link.
+However, you can use a informational link "i" to provide supplemental information through a tooltip or popover ([when not to use tooltips](https://design.gitlab.com/components/tooltip#when-not-to-use-tooltips)), while help links "?" should awlays open their page in a new tab.

 Use a question to lead the user to helpful information.